faolane/LAP/readme.md

 * The first one is a brute force method that simply computes all the possibilities (*i.e* all the permutations) using Heap's algorithm.
 This method is efficient for small matrices but of course scales very badly when the dimension *n* of the cost matrix increases.
 Actually the time complexity is basically *O(n!)* since the number of permutations to compute is *n!*.
 This method cannot really be used for *n* larger than 12.

 * The second method uses the Munkres' algorithm (also called the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm)) to solved the problem.
-The Munkres' algorithm [You can use numbers for reference-style link definitions]
- (*Algorithms for Assignment and Transportation Problems*, J. Munkres, *Journal of the Society for Industrial and Applied Mathematics*, **5**, 1, (1957)) gives the optimal solution with a polynomial time complexity.
+The Munkres' algorithm (*Algorithms for Assignment and Transportation Problems*, J. Munkres, *Journal of the Society for Industrial and Applied Mathematics*, **5**, 1, (1957)) gives the optimal solution with a polynomial time complexity.
 The particular implementation used here is described in details [here](http://csclab.murraystate.edu/%7Ebob.pilgrim/445/munkres.html) and has a time complexity of *O(n<sup>3</sup>)*.

 ## Usage